-ESS2.A: Earth's Materials and Systems

-• All Earth processes are the result of energy flowing and matter cycling within and among the planet's systems.
-This energy is derived from the sun and Earth's hot interior.
+Science & Engineering Practice: Disciplinary Core Idea: Crosscutting Concept: Developing and Using Models ESS2.A: Earth's Materials and Stability and Change • Develop a model to describe Systems Explanations of stability and phenomena. • All Earth processes are the result change in natural or designed of energy flowing and matter systems can be constructed by cycling within and among the examining the changes over time planet's systems.
+This energy is and processes at different scales, derived from the sun and Earth's including the atomic scale. hot interior.
 The energy that flows and matter that cycles produce chemical and physical changes in Earth's materials and living organisms.